tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >
 >***Ki (20/Recharges on short or long rest).*** Ki save DC 19.
 >
->***Touch of Death.*** When you reduce a creature within 5 feet of you to 0 hit points, you gain 24 temporary hit points.
->
 >#### Actions
 >***Multiattack.*** You can attack twice whenever you take the Attack action on your turn.
 >
->***Hour of Reaping.*** Each creature within 30 feet of you that can see you must succeed on a Wisdom saving throw (DC 13) or be frightened of you until the end of your next turn.
->
 >***Stillness of Mind.*** You can end one effect on yourself that is causing you to be charmed or frightened.
->
->***Ki: Touch of the Long Death.*** You touch one creature within 5 feet of you, and you expend 1 to 10 ki points.
-The target must make a Constitution saving throw (DC {8 + npc.WISbonus() + npc.proficiencybonus()}), taking 2d10 necrotic damage per ki point spent on a failed save, or half as much damage on a successful one.
 >
 >***Ki: Empty Body.*** You can spend 4 ki points to become invisible for 1 minute.
 During that time, you also have resistance to all damage but force damage.
 You can spend 8 ki points to cast [astral projection](http://azgaarnoth.tedneward.com/magic/spells/astral-projection/) without needing material components; when you do so, you can't take any other creatures with you.
 >